paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-04-14-away_to_galway.markdown

 {% endfigure %}

 ## Back in Dublin
 Whenever I visit Dublin, I feel the city rub against me a little.
-I wonder if there might be an underlying burden of guilt; every opportunity is taken to celebrate Ireland's fight for independence from my oppressive forefathers.
+I wonder if there might be an underlying burden of guilt, as every opportunity is taken to celebrate Ireland's fight for independence from my oppressive forefathers.
 On this occasion I booked into a guesthouse in the Temple Bar area.
 This was a far more hip and hospitable location than where I stayed before, yet I couldn't shake the feeling that, while Dublin has all the features of a European capital, it has none of the charm.

 {% figure caption:"Ha'penny Bridge, Dublin" class:"u-bleed" %}
 {% include image.html preset="showcase" path="2017/05/dublin_hapenny_bridge.jpg" %}